What's it like for students at WGU?

 There are more than 3.1 million registered nurses in the United States, and the demand for dedicated nurses with up-to-date knowledge and credentials continues to grow.
 Take a look at some of the current open positions for qualified nursing professionals, and think about pursuing your Bachelor of Science in Nursing at an institution committed to developing BSN nurses with a program that is sustainable, scalable, and nationally relevant.

-There are a number of paths you can take to find a rewarding career in nursing, but education plays a key role in all of them.
-Some nurses start by earning their diploma from an approved nursing program, while others pursue an Associate Degree in Nursing (ADN), but it is increasingly common for employers to seek candidates who have earned their Bachelor of Science in Nursing (BSN).
+There are a number of paths you can take to find a rewarding career as an RN, but education plays a key role in all of them.
+Some RNs start by earning their diploma from an approved nursing program, while others pursue an Associate Degree in Nursing (ADN), but it is increasingly common for employers to seek candidates who have earned their Bachelor of Science in Nursing (BSN).

 In fact, the American Association of Colleges of Nursing states that "to meet the more complex demands of today's healthcare environment, the National Advisory Council on Nurse Education and Practice has recommended that at least two-thirds of the basic nurse workforce hold baccalaureate or higher degrees in nursing."
 A quality BSN degree will have a curriculum designed to help you become a confident, caring, and competent professional nurse, trained to meet emerging healthcare needs of diverse populations.